 New Zealand Police

 The New Zealand Police work to prevent crime and enforce the law by bringing lawbreakers to justice.
-They also handle traffic management - patrolling roads for traffic offences and issuing tickets and infringement notices for breaking the road rules.
+They also handle traffic management, patrolling roads for traffic offences and issuing tickets and infringement notices for breaking the road rules.

 New Zealand Police see their work as very much a shared responsibility.
-Their slogan is ‘Safer Communities Together’.
-So they work closely with local communities and organisations.
+Their slogan is ‘Safer Communities Together’, so they work closely with local communities and organisations.

-Code of conduct and limits on power
+Code of conduct and limits on police power

-The Police in New Zealand must keep to a code of conduct that demands their ethical and professional behaviour at all times.
+The New Zealand Police must keep to a code of conduct that demands their ethical and professional behaviour at all times.
 You can read about the code online.

 The Police work within strict legal limits.
 There is more detail about their powers on the Community Law website.